tpope/vim-rails/README.markdown

 directory.
 Edit a file from a Rails application.
 You can use the `:RT` family of commands to open a new tab and edit a file at the same time.

+> Can I use rails.vim to edit Rails engines?

+It's not supported, but if you `touch config/environment.rb` in the root of the engine, things should mostly work.

 > Can I use rails.vim to edit other Ruby projects?

 I wrote [rake.vim](https://github.com/tpope/vim-rake) for exactly that